 Productivity is not something that comes with being busy.
-There is a common misconception that if you increase the number of hours, then it will enhance your productivity.
-But, that’s not true!
-Because productivity has nothing to do with increasing the working hours.
+There is a common misconception that increasing the number of hours will enhance productivity.
+But that’s not true!
+Productivity has nothing to do with increasing the working hours.

-According to a study done by Gallup, employee engagement matters a lot for business productivity.
+According to a Gallup study, employee engagement significantly impacts business productivity.

-Productivity is no doubt quite critical for the success of any business.
-There are different strategies that businesses use to improve the productivity of their employers in which time management is on top of the list.
+Productivity is undoubtedly crucial for the success of any business.
+There are different strategies that businesses use to improve the productivity of their employees, with time management strategies at the top of the list, especially when organizations face challenges such as missed deadlines.

 “The bad news is time flies.
 The good news is you’re the pilot.” – Michael Altshuler

-Here are some key time management activities that help to improve employee productivity at work
+In this blog post, we explore how, some key time management training activities can help to improve employee productivity at work

-There is only a limited number of working hours a day, a handful of interruption can easily rob your time and makes you unproductive.
-So, consider them a serious threat to productivity.
+There is only a limited number of working hours a day, and a handful of interruptions can easily rob your time and make you unproductive.
+Time-wasting habits like constant phone notifications or unplanned, unexpected visitors can significantly impact productivity.

 Do you know that it takes more than 20 minutes for a person to get back to the task after a distraction?